Present: Athinarayanan, Bertrand, Buis, Cron, Curtis, Ferguson, Hathaway, Hinkle, Janzow,

 4. Certificate in Public Health Preparedness and Response.
 McGowan asked for this to be removed from the agenda as action item.
 Other certificates will be presented at another time.

 5. Off-Campus Program – Elementary and Early Childhood Education Programs.
 Shepard moved approval of off-site delivery of Elementary and Early Childhood Education Programs; Shaw seconded.
 Shaw recommended changing the specific sites listed to a more general off-campus approval.
-Stephens indicated that the University Studies curriculum should be added to the Form OS (Off-Site Delivery of an Existing Program) and re-sent to the Provost Office.
+Stephens indicated that the General Education curriculum should be added to the Form OS (Off-Site Delivery of an Existing Program) and re-sent to the Provost Office.
 With these changes the motion passed unanimously.

 6. Off-Campus Program Exceptional Child Education Program: Cross-Categorical (K-12)